Summary of Scout Fees and Dues *Updated August 2023

 2024 Policy:

-Existing Scouts: As of August 2023, BSA National will assess a direct fee of $80 per scout per year starting in 2024.
+Existing Scouts: As of April 2024, BSA National will assess a direct fee of $85 per scout per year starting in 2024.
 Families will receive an email from National 60 days before their Joining date to remind them of their upcoming payment.
 Scouts who have not paid their National fee within 60 days after their notice will not be allowed to participate in troop activities until the situation is rectified.

-Registered Adults in Scouts BSA will be assessed a $60 yearly fee which will be tied to your join date.
+Registered Adults: As of April 2024, BSA National will assess a direct fee of $65 per registered adult per year starting in 2024.
 An email will be sent 60 days before your due date.
 Adults who have not paid this fee and completed the necessary training (YPT) will not be allowed to participate in Troop activities.

 Camp-Out and Activity Costs